Francesco-ds/RPC-project-Robodk/README.md

 # RPC-project-Robodk
 Repository that contains some exercises done while learning the software and the 2 manufacturing tasks chosen

-# Description of the files inside this folder
+# Description of the files inside the folders
 ## Normal exercises
 *InspectTransmission*